nonee0/LeagueLanguage/README.md

 2. Open properties and click "Change Icon"
 3. Select the icon and done.

-Wrong route
+The script doesn't work!
-* By default, this script uses the default installation route for League of Legends, if you installed your game in a different disk or folder, you need to open "lol.ps1" and edit its route.
+* Wrong route: The script uses the default installation route for League of Legends, if you installed your game in a different disk or folder, you need to open "lol.ps1" and edit its route.
+1. Find where League of Legends is installed and copy the route
+2. Open "lol.ps1", in the first line replace the route in the double quote: $gamePath = "C:\Riot Games\League of Legends\"
 -----------------------------------------------------------------------------------------------

 FAQ: